Learn about actual and potential costs

 In the case of accidental damage, up to what value are you insured for?

-In the case of accidental damage, what is the process to provide compensation for the buyer?
+In the case of accidental damage, what is the process to provide compensation to the buyer?

 What is the average payout in accidental damage compensation per year?